iatmachian/imunify360-doc-test/docs/dashboard/README.md

 ![](/images/waf_wordpress_acp_alert.png)

-The alert page supports localization and is displayed in the language of the browser.
+The alert page supports localization and is displayed in the language of the browser (on an external Imunify domain).

 #### DoS Protection